randreu28/kata-rover/README.md

 ## Rules and Examples

-- If the rover reaches the end of the planet, it wraps around the coordinate axis.
-There are no negative coordinates.

 - Examples for a rover initialized at coordinates 0,0 and oriented towards the north:

   - 'L' => '0:0:W'